Generic Name: Cimetidine hydrochloride

 |Insulin||0.03 units/kg/hr (iv)||100 mg/hr (iv)||82% at 1 hour|

-When food and betazole were used to stimulate secretion, inhibition of hydrogen ion concentration usually ranged from 45% to 75% and the inhibition of volume ranged from 30% to 65%.
+When food and betazole were used to stimulate secretion, inhibition of hydrogen ion concentration usually ranged from 45–75% and the inhibition of volume ranged from 30–65%.2) Pepsin

-Oral Cimetidine 300 mg reduced total pepsin output as a result of the decrease in volume of gastric juice.
+Oral Cimetidine 300 mg reduced total pepsin output as a result of the decrease in volume of gastric juice.3) Intrinsic Factor

-Cimetidine is rapidly absorbed after oral administration and peak levels occur in 45 to 90 minutes.
+Cimetidine is rapidly absorbed after oral administration and peak levels occur in 45–90 minutes.
 The half-life of Cimetidine is approximately 2 hours.
-Both oral and parenteral (I.V. or I.M.) administration provide comparable periods of therapeutically effective blood levels; blood concentrations remain above that required to provide 80% inhibition of basal gastric acid secretion for 4 to 5 hours following a dose of 300 mg.
+Both oral and parenteral (I.V. or I.M.) administration provide comparable periods of therapeutically effective blood levels; blood concentrations remain above that required to provide 80% inhibition of basal gastric acid secretion for 4–5 hours following a dose of 300 mg.

 Cimetidine has been shown to be effective in the treatment of active duodenal ulcer and, at reduced dosage, in maintenance therapy following healing of active ulcers.